aatluri/DjangoRestAPITemplate/README.md

 4. Using the public key, import a key pair in AWS
 5. Create an EC2 instance and include this keypair you imported.
 6. Use the steps mentioned in the connect section of AWS in the EC2 instance tab to connect via ssh.
-7. Run the below command from the folder containing the keys ssh -i "adarsh-local-machine.pem" ec2-user@ec2-34-219-62-6.us-west-2.compute.amazonaws.com
+7. Run the below command from the folder containing the keys ssh -i "id_rsa" ec2-user@ec2-34-219-62-6.us-west-2.compute.amazonaws.com
 8. Set up Githib deploy key .
 Run the  "ssh-keygen -t ed25519 -b 4096" in the terminal once you have ssh'd into the ec2 instance.
 9. We then run "cat ~/.ssh/id_ed25519.pub" to display the public key.
 10. Go to your github account -> the project repo -> settings -> Add deploy keys.
 And add the deploy key.